dragma/styled-bootstrap-grid/README.md

     md: 768,
     sm: 576,
     xs: 575,
-    // or you cas uses aliases
+    // or you can use aliases
     // giant: 1200,
     // desktop: 992,
     // tablet: 768,